bwindsor/china-orienteering-tour-website/_i18n/en/info.md

 It is sad when paperwork stops people from being offered fantastic opportunities - this trip goes on trust, not on qualifications and paperwork.
 If parents are not entirely happy with this situation, then you should not allow your child to attend the trip.

 * **Water** Do not drink tap water.
 Brushing teeth is fine, just try not to swallow it.
 There should be somewhere to buy bottled water near the hotel.
 * **Food** The most likely thing to make you ill will be eating something dodgy.
-This will either make you sick or have diarrhoea and you will feel rubbish, usually for about 24 hours, and then you will be fine again, so don't worry if it happens to you Things which can help to avoid this:
+This will either make you sick or have diarrhoea and you will feel rubbish, usually for about 24 hours, and then you will be fine again, so don't worry if it happens to you.
+Things which can help to avoid this:
     * Only eat freshly cooked food
     * Wash thoroughly or peel all fruit before eating it
     * If we have "hot pot" (a pot of boiling water in the middle of the table where you cook the food yourself), make sure any meat is well cooked before eating it